 - You will be making a significant contribution to the City of Hampton.
 In the past five years, Adopt-A-Spot volunteers contributed more than 20,000 hours of their time in helping to clean up the city.
 That's 2,500-plus days' worth of litter cleanup that allowed the Parks and Recreation Department staff to turn their attention to other tasks.
 By working together, we stretch our resources while showing our pride in our city.

 - Any individual (18 years or older), community group, youth organization (supervised by adults), civic organization, business, church or other group may adopt public areas in Hampton - public areas are streets, parks, vacant lots owned by the city, schools and other publicly held lands.

-- The adopting individuals or organizations commit to cleaning up the adopted site at least five times a year for two years.
+- The adopting individuals or organizations commit to cleaning up or beautifying the adopted site at least four times a year for three years.

-- Those who complete 10 or more cleanups annually receive special recognition at the Volunteer Recognition Dinner.
+- Those who complete 10 or more cleanups or beautification workdays annually receive special recognition at the Volunteer Recognition Dinner.

-- Participants are required to report the results of their clean up to the Hampton Clean City Commission office so the information can be used in various reports and analyses.
+- Participants are required to report the results of their cleanups and beautification projects to the Hampton Clean City Commission office so the information can be used in various reports and analyses.

-- The results of the cleanups are reported regularly to the Hampton City Council.
+- The results of the cleanups and beautification projects are reported regularly to the Hampton City Council.

 The basic guidelines of the program are simple, and the rewards are many.
 Won't you please join us?
 For more information or for an Adopt-A-Spot packet, fill out the request form and you will receive information by email or mail.